Pranit More

+Pranit More born (2 March 1991) is an Indian stand-up comedian, television personality and former radio jockey.
+He is noted for his observational humor rooted in Indian daily life and culture, and rose to mainstream fame as a contestant in Bigg Boss 19.

-Early life
+Early life and education

-Pranit More was born on 7 July 1991 in Mumbai, Maharashtra, into a middle-class Maharashtrian family originally from Khed in Ratnagiri district.
-His father worked as a conductor for the Maharashtra State Transport service, while his mother was a homemaker.
+Pranit More was born on 2nd March 1991 in Thane, Maharashtra, into a middle-class Maharashtrian family originally from Khed in Ratnagiri district.
+His father worked as a conductor for the Maharashtra State Road Transport Corporation, while his mother was a homemaker.
 More has an elder brother named Prayag More.

 As a child, More aspired to become a pilot but shifted his focus to academics.
 He earned a Bachelor of Management Studies (BMS) from K. J. Somaiya College of Engineering and later an MBA in Marketing from Welingkar Institute of Management Development and Research.
 Pranit worked as a sales assistant at an automobile showroom before pursuing an MBA.
 During his MBA years, More briefly worked as a sales assistant at a car dealership but found the corporate routine unfulfilling, prompting him to explore comedy as a hobby.

 Career

 Radio and early comedy

 More's entry into entertainment began with radio.
 He worked as a radio jockey (RJ) for Radio Mirchi from 2019–2023.
 He also hosted Filmfare Awards Marathi.

 While still pursuing his MBA, More participated in the Canvas Laugh Club's Open Mic Maverick competition in 2013–2014.
 His victory in the event marked a pivotal moment, inspiring him to transition from radio to full-time stand-up comedy.
 He began performing at open mics and small venues, blending personal anecdotes from his middle-class roots with satirical takes on urban Indian life.